A modeler's guide to studying the resilience of social-technical-environmental systems: A methodology for resilience modeling and research question refinement

-Remark to the 2nd and 3rd question: Of course, a sustainant could be composed of several aspects and resilience could be required against different (internal or external) changes at the same time.
+Remark to the 2nd and 3rd question of the checklist (sustainant and adverse influence): Of course, a sustainant could be composed of several aspects and resilience could be required against different (internal or external) influences at the same time.
 Often, such a “multi-resilience” is of higher interest than a “single\jh{-aspect}-resilience” regarding only one parameter.
-However, the required analysis is more complex, not only because more aspects have to be modelled and studied but also because possible interdependencies between different sustainants and/or influences must be considered \jh{and the design of a suitable aggregate quantitative indicator may be difficult and risk to appear arbitrary}.\footnote{Folke et al. distinguish between \textit{specified resilience} (``resilience of some particular part of a system, related to a particular control variable, to one or more identified kinds of shocks'') and \textit{general resilience} (``resilience of any and all parts of a system to all kinds of shocks, including novel ones'') and argue to concentrate on the latter one in order to cope with uncertainty and trade-offs \citep{folke2010resilience}.
+However, the required analysis is more complex, not only because more aspects have to be modelled and studied but also because possible interdependencies between different sustainants and/or influences must be considered \jh{and the design of a suitable aggregate quantitative indicator may be more difficult and risk to appear arbitrary}.\footnote{Folke et al. distinguish between \textit{specified resilience} (``resilience of some particular part of a system, related to a particular control variable, to one or more identified kinds of shocks'') and \textit{general resilience} (``resilience of any and all parts of a system to all kinds of shocks, including novel ones'') and argue to concentrate on the latter one in order to cope with uncertainty and trade-offs \cite{folke2010resilience}.
 However, in a modelling context, specificity is crucial.
 It is inherent to the modelling process that decisions on what to represent in the model and what not have to be taken.
 Therefore, our guideline asks to \textit{specify} which sustainants and influences are considered.
 By choosing a multi-sustainant and a multi-influence, the risk of overlooked trade-offs can at least be reduced.}

-E.g., one may be interested in the resilience of the climate system against a rise of CO$_2$ concentration in the atmosphere (= single-influence) regarding the global mean temperature (= single-sustainant) or regarding the ensemble of temperature, precipitation, and wind maxima over the course of the year in each region (= multi-sustainant).
-Another example of interest may be the resilience of a society against increasing abundance of misinformation and the shock of a pandemic (multi-influence) regarding trust in the government (single sustainant).
+For instance, one may be interested in the resilience of the climate system against a rise of CO$_2$ concentration in the atmosphere (= single-influence) regarding the global mean temperature (= single-sustainant) or regarding the ensemble of temperature, precipitation, and wind maxima over the course of the year in each region (= multi-sustainant).

+Another example of interest may be the resilience of a society against increasing abundance of misinformation and the shock of a pandemic (multi-influence) regarding trust in the government (single sustainant) \cite{bak2021stewardship}.